How SDE and Pro Forma Cash Flow Can Help You See A Company’s True Value

 What Is Pro Forma Cash Flow?

-Pro forma cash flow is an estimate of the cash going into a business (cash inflows) and the money going out of a business (cash outflows) expected in a future period.
+Pro forma cash flow estimates the cash going into a business (cash inflows) and the money going out of a business (cash outflows) expected in a future period.
 Pro forma cash flow can also be known as “projected future cash flow” or simply “cash flow.”

 On the other hand, if the pro forma report shows that a business can expect excess cash, the information can be used to plan the best investment strategies.